 3. Millet’s fight Heart Diseases

 One of the phytonutrients amply present in millets is lignans.
-Lignans are known to be prebiotic fiber which is fermented in our gut by bacteria.
+Lignans are known to be pre-biotic fibre which is fermented in our gut by bacteria.

 4. Millet’s help to prevent Gallstones

-Studies have shown that consuming foods high in insoluble fiber has the ability to prevent the occurrence of gallstones.
+Studies have shown that consuming foods high in insoluble fibre has the ability to prevent the occurrence of gallstones.

-According to a study by the Canadian Society of Intestinal Research, people eating both soluble and insoluble fiber reported 13% lower risk of undergoing gallbladder surgery.
+According to a study by the Canadian Society of Intestinal Research, people eating both soluble and insoluble fibre reported a 13% lower risk of undergoing gallbladder surgery.

-However, those who ate more of insoluble fiber reported a greater risk reduction of surgery for gallstones that is around 17%.
+However, those who ate more of insoluble fibre reported a 17% risk reduction of undergoing gallstone surgery.
 So you can eat the millet grain to prevent gallstones in the future.

 5. Millet’s role in childhood asthma